4e6/FCND-Estimation-CPP/writeup.md

 # Estimator Project Writeup

-Summary on developing an estimator of the drone controller.
+Summary of developing an estimator for the drone controller.

 ## Step 1: Sensor noice

 > Success criteria: Your standard deviations should accurately capture the value of approximately 68% of the respective measurements

-The script reads the values and calculates standard devaition.
+I implemented `read_sensors.py` Python script that reads the values and calculates standard devaition.

 ``` python
 import csv